 As Petrovich asks his readers, in From the Editor, “Do you sometimes feel an unease about your role in the real-estate system?
 Do you feel this sense of unease is everywhere muffled by an ostentatious ethic of local produce, sustainable design, and hand-crafted everything?
 It’s weird, right?”
 It is weird, right?

 The two-sided broadsheet measures 22”x30” and was completely hand-drawn before being digitally scanned and letterpress printed on double-thick 160 lb.
 Mohawk Superfine Soft White Eggshell Cover paper by Rohner Press in Chicago.
-Printed in an edition of 250, The Daily Gentrifier will initially be available at cost ($40), but the price will go up $10 per month, starting on October 1st.
-Get in while you can!
+Printed in an edition of 250, The Daily Gentrifier will initially be available at cost ($40), but the price will go up $10 per month, starting October 1st, 2017.
+The price as of October 2018 is $160.

 Featured in the East Coast Edition: